-Production of primary energy in the EU-28 totalled 790 million tonnes of oil equivalent (toe) in 2013.
-This continued the generally downward development observed in recent years, with 2010 the main exception as production rebounded after a relatively strong fall in 2009 that coincided with the financial and economic crisis.
-When viewed over a longer period, the production of primary energy in the EU-28 was 15.4 % lower in 2013 than it had been a decade earlier.
-The general downward development of EU-28 primary energy production may, at least in part, be attributed to supplies of raw materials becoming exhausted and / or producers considering the exploitation of limited resources uneconomical.
+Production of primary energy in the EU-28 totalled 771 million tonnes of oil equivalent (Mtoe) in 2014.
+This continued the generally downward development observed in recent years, with 2010 the main exception as production rebounded following a relatively strong fall in energy production in 2009 that coincided with the financial and economic crisis.
+When viewed over a longer period, the production of primary energy in the EU-28 was 17.3 % lower in 2014 than it had been a decade earlier.
+The general downward development of EU-28 primary energy production may, at least in part, be attributed to supplies of raw materials becoming exhausted and/or producers considering the exploitation of limited resources uneconomical.

-The growth of primary production from renewable energy sources exceeded that of all the other energy types; this growth was relatively constant most years from 2003 to 2013, with a slight dip in 2011 (see Figure 2).
-Over this 10-year period the production of renewables increased in total by 88.4 %.
-By contrast, the production levels for the other primary sources of energy generally fell over this period, the largest reductions being recorded for crude oil (-54.0 %), natural gas (-34.6 %) and solid fuels (-24.9 %), with a more modest fall of 12.0 % for nuclear energy.
+The growth of primary production from renewable energy sources exceeded that of all the other energy types; this growth was relatively uniform during the period covering 2004–14, with a small dip in production in 2011 (see Figure 2).
+Over this 10-year period the production of renewables increased by 73.1 %.
+By contrast, the production levels for the other primary sources of energy generally fell over this period, the largest reductions being recorded for crude oil (-52.0 %), natural gas (-42.9 %) and solid fuels (-25.5 %), with a more modest fall of 13.1 % for nuclear energy.

 The downturn in the primary production of hard coal, lignite, crude oil, natural gas and more recently nuclear energy led to a situation where the EU was increasingly reliant on primary energy imports in order to satisfy demand, although this situation stabilised in the aftermath of the financial and economic crisis.
-The EU-28’s imports of primary energy exceeded exports by some 909 million toe in 2013.
-The largest net importers of primary energy were generally the most populous EU Member States, with the exception of Poland (where indigenous reserves of coal remain).
-Since 2004, Denmark had been the only net exporter of primary energy among the Member States, but in 2013 Danish energy imports exceeded exports such that there were no longer any EU Member States that were net exporters of energy (see Table 2).
-Relative to population size, the largest net importers in 2013 were Luxembourg, Malta and Belgium.
+The EU-28’s imports of primary energy exceeded exports by some 881 Mtoe in 2014.
+The largest net importers of primary energy were generally the most populous EU Member States, with the exception of Poland (where some indigenous reserves of coal remain).
+In 2004, Denmark had been the only net exporter of primary energy among the EU Member States, but in 2013 Danish energy imports exceeded exports such that there were no longer any Member States that were net exporters of energy (see Table 2).
+Relative to population size, the largest net importers in 2014 were Luxembourg, Malta and Belgium.

-The origin of EU-28 energy imports has changed somewhat in recent years, as Russia has maintained its position as the main supplier of crude oil and natural gas (despite seeing its share reduced somewhat in recent years) and also emerged as the leading supplier of solid fuels (see Table 3).
-In 2013, some 33.5 % of the EU-28’s imports of crude oil were from Russia, slightly below the shares recorded between 2010 and 2012.
-Russia became the principal supplier of solid fuels in 2006, overtaking South Africa, having overtaken Australia in 2004 and Colombia in 2002.
-Russia’s share of EU-28 solid fuels imports rose from 13.2 % in 2003 to 30.0 % by 2009, before falling somewhat to 25.9 % by 2012 and rebounding to 28.8 % in 2013.
-By contrast, Russia’s share of EU-28 imports of natural gas declined from 44.1 % to 29.5 % between 2003 and 2010, but this development was reversed with increases thereafter leading to a share of 39.0 % in 2013.
+The origin of EU-28 energy imports has changed somewhat in recent years, although Russia has maintained its position as the main supplier of crude oil and natural gas (despite seeing its share reduced somewhat in recent years) and also emerged as the leading supplier of solid fuels (see Table 3).
+In 2014, some 29.0 % of the EU-28’s imports of crude oil were from Russia: it became the principal supplier of solid fuels in 2006, overtaking South Africa, having overtaken Australia in 2004 and Colombia in 2002.
+Russia’s share of EU-28 solid fuels imports rose from 18.0 % in 2004 to 30.0 % by 2009, before falling somewhat to 25.7 % by 2012 and rebounding to 29.0 % in 2014.
+By contrast, Russia’s share of EU-28 imports of natural gas declined from 43.6 % to 32.1 % between 2004 and 2010, but this development was reversed with increases thereafter leading to a share of 37.5 % in 2014.
 Throughout the 10 years shown in Table 3, Norway remained the second largest supplier of EU imports of crude oil and natural gas.

 The security of the EU’s primary energy supplies may be threatened if a high proportion of imports are concentrated among relatively few partners.
-More than two thirds (69.1 %) of the EU-28’s imports of natural gas in 2013 came from Russia or Norway— as such there was a greater concentration of imports than in the previous two years as the same two countries accounted for 59.6 % of natural gas imports in 2011 and 63.7 % in 2012.
-A similar analysis shows that 53.8 % of EU-28 crude oil imports came from Russia and Norway in 2014 (with Nigeria, Saudi Arabia and Kazakhstan accounting for sizeable shares), while 70.7 % of the EU-28’s imports of solid fuels originated in Russia, Colombia and the United States.
-Although their import volumes remain relatively small, there was some evidence of new partner countries emerging between 2003 and 2013.
+More than two thirds (69.1 %) of the EU-28’s imports of natural gas in 2014 came from Russia or Norway— as such there was a greater concentration of imports than in 2010 when the same two countries accounted for 59.6 % of natural gas imports.
+A similar analysis shows that 43.5 % of EU-28 crude oil imports came from Russia and Norway in 2014 (with Nigeria, Saudi Arabia and Kazakhstan accounting for sizeable shares), while 70.7 % of the EU-28’s imports of solid fuels originated in Russia, Colombia and the United States.
+There was some evidence of new partner countries emerging between 2004 and 2014.
 This was notably the case for crude oil imports from Nigeria, Kazakhstan, Azerbaijan and Iraq, or natural gas imports from Qatar and Libya.

-EU-28 dependency on energy imports increased from less than 40 % of gross energy consumption in the 1980s to reach 53.2 % by 2013 (see Table 4).
-This latest figure marked a slight decrease in the dependency rate, which had stood as high as 54.7 % in 2008.
-The highest energy dependency rates in 2013 were recorded for crude oil (88.4 %) and for natural gas (65.3 %).
-In the last decade (between 2003 and 2013), the EU’s dependency on non-member countries for supplies of natural gas grew 13.3 percentage points, faster than the growth in dependency for crude oil (9.9 percentage points) and solid fuels (9.2 percentage points).
+EU-28 dependency on energy imports increased from less than 40 % of gross energy consumption in the 1980s to reach 53.5 % by 2014 (see Figure 3).
+This latest figure marked a slight decrease in the dependency rate, which had peaked at 54.5 % in 2008.
+The highest energy dependency rates in 2014 were recorded for crude oil (88.2 %) and for natural gas (67.4 %).
+In the last decade (between 2004 and 2014), the EU’s dependency on non-member countries for supplies of natural gas grew 13.8 percentage points, faster than the growth in dependency for crude oil (7.5 percentage points) and solid fuels (7.4 percentage points).
 Since 2004, the EU-28’s net imports of energy have been greater than its primary production; in other words, more than half of the EU-28’s gross inland energy consumption was supplied by net imports.

-As it was no longer a net exporter, Denmark’s energy dependency rate turned positive in 2013 and remained positive in 2014, which was also the case for all of the other EU Member States (see Figure 3).
-The lowest energy dependency rates were recorded for Estonia, Denmark, Romania, Poland, the Netherlands and the Czech Republic (the only other Member States to report dependency rates below 30.0 %).
+As it was no longer a net exporter, Denmark’s energy dependency rate turned positive in 2013 and remained positive in 2014, which was also the case for all of the other EU Member States (see Figure 4).
+The lowest energy dependency rates in 2014 were recorded for Estonia, Denmark, Romania and Poland (the only other Member States to report dependency rates below 30.0 %).
 Malta, Luxembourg and Cyprus were (almost) entirely dependent on primary energy imports, with dependency rates that were over 90 %.